emirdur/abovo/README.md

 - [ ] Switch Design Pattern for Activation + Loss
 - [ ] Switch Matrix class to use size_t + Refactor
-- [ ] Better Softmax Implementation
+- [ ] More comprehensive Softmax implementation
 - [ ] Continue with optimizations
 - [ ] Add support for convolutional layers
 - [ ] Implement GPU acceleration (Metal or CUDA)
 - [ ] LLVMs?
-- [ ] Add unit tests and CI/CD pipeline

 ## License